 The best thing since sliced bread…is a bread slicer for your home! (or so the old saying goes).
 Whether you buy an unsliced, fresh loaf at your local bakery, or you knead the dough and make the bread from scratch in your own kitchen, an adequate bread slicer is essential to serving and enjoying your bread in sandwiches, with salads, toasted with jam, and so much more!

-Any way you slice it… I like the DB Tech Bamboo Foldable Bread Slicer.
+Any way you slice it… I like the DB Tech Bamboo Foldable Bread Slicer at Amazon.

 A Slice of History

 We all know that bread has been around for centuries, and is a staple of cuisines around the world.
 But it wasn’t until the early 20th century that the convenience of sliced bread emerged on the scene, becoming one of the most important food products in North America.